clarkxu2003/campusgov/README.md

 - Initial supply minted to contract deployer
 - Owner can mint additional tokens

-This token is not directly used in the MVP voting logic but represents a future extension toward token-weighted governance.
+This token is integrated into the MVP to simulate stake-based engagement.
+Users must hold a minimum threshold of CGOV to submit a proposal.
 ---

 ## 3. Alignment with Assignment 2 White Paper

-The implementation directly reflects the design proposed in Assignment 2:
+The implementation directly reflects and improves upon the design proposed in Assignment 2:

-- MVP uses one-address-one-vote model
+- Removed centralized admin and introduced decentralization.
+Any user with sufficient CGOV balance can propose, and anyone can trigger the closure of an expired proposal.
-- Governance logic is minimal and transparent
+- Uses a one-address-one-vote model for the voting logic to maintain usability for small communities(Implemented via the hasVoted mapping in CampusGov.sol).
-- ERC20 token included as a future extension layer
+- ERC20 token is actively used as an proposal threshold, successfully linking the token model with the governance workflow.It's enforced by the proposalThreshold variable.
+Users must hold at least 100 CGOV to call createProposal().
-- Proposal lifecycle and voting flow match the system architecture described in the white paper
+- Proposal lifecycle and voting flow match the system architecture described in the white paper.

 ---